ivanov/ipython-trainingwheels/README.md

 ### What is an IPython Notebook profile?

 IPython Notebook comes with a set of a default configurations that can be modified.
-The notebook normally loads with the default profile; loading the notebook with a different profile will enable the set of configurations described in that profile.
+Loading the notebook with a different profile will enable a different set of configurations as described in that profile.
 Profiles are typically stored in The IPython directory, but you can also keep a profile in the current working directory.

 ### Using this Profile